ivaninastoyanova/OnlineStore/README.md

 <br />
 Users can browse through comics, add them to their shopping cart, remove items from the cart as needed, and proceed with their purchases at their convenience.
 Additionally, the application offers a section dedicated to providing brief biographies and information about the creators behind the comics.

-**Admin users hold additional privileges within the application**, including:
+:exclamation: **Admin users hold additional privileges within the application**, including:

 * Management of comics, creators, and categories, including adding, editing, and deleting functionalities.
 * Granting admin rights to other registered users, facilitated through the admin area.